Parallax (Atlas Sound album): Recording

+In an interview with Spin, Cox described the recording of the album as, "Very exhausting to make, even though it was comfortable and detached.
+It is the loneliest record that I've ever made".

+Artwork

-The artwork features a photograph of Bradford Cox taken by Mick Rock, who had previously shot photographs for albums such as Raw Power, The Madcap Laughs, and Transformer.
-Cox met Rock through Michael Stipe and the two quickly became friends.
+The artwork features a photograph of Cox taken by Mick Rock, who had previously shot photographs for albums such as Raw Power, The Madcap Laughs, and Transformer.
+Cox met Rock through Michael Stipe of R.E.M. and the two quickly became friends.
 The cover's artwork was meant to reflect the influence classic rock and rock and roll had on Cox when he recorded the album.
 Unlike previous Atlas Sound album covers, Parallaxs cover did not feature faces obscured by a lens flare.
 By not covering his face with a flare, Cox felt that the album cover effectively conveyed the loneliness he experienced creating the album.

 Release

 The album was announced on August 24, 2011.
 Prior the album's release, more than half the album's songs were made officially available for streaming and/or download.
 Two demos of "Mona Lisa" were originally released on the third volume of the Bedroom Databank series that Cox had released on the Deerhunter blog in 2010.
-"Te Amo," (originally known as "Untitled") and "Flagstaff" have appeared in live Atlas Sound sets for about a year.
+Both "Te Amo" (originally known as "Untitled") and "Flagstaff" had appeared in live Atlas Sound sets for around a year prior to the release of Parallax.